OP-TEE/optee_os/README.md

 $ repo init -u https://github.com/OP-TEE/manifest.git -m ${TARGET}.xml [-b ${BRANCH}]
 $ repo sync
 ```
+**Notes**<br>
+* The folder could be at any location, we are just giving a suggestion by
+  saying `$HOME/devel/optee`.
+* `repo sync` can take an additional parameter -j to sync multiple remotes.
+For
+   example `repo sync -j3` will sync three remotes in parallel.

 #### 5.2.1 Targets
 | Target | Latest | Stable |